 Exercise in the second trimester

 You’re likely to feel at your pregnant physical best during the second trimester.
-Nausea will hopefully have subsided and you will feel more energised and less fatigued.
-So pregnancy safe exercises might start to be more on your mind than they were during the first trimester.
+Nausea will hopefully have subsided and you will feel more energized and less fatigued.
+So pregnancy-safe exercises might start to be more on your mind than they were during the first trimester.

-This is the time to modify, progressively lighten the load and concentrate on breathing strategy, pelvic floor and core activation, and technique during pregnancy safe exercises
+This is the time to modify, progressively lighten the load, and concentrate on breathing strategy, pelvic floor and core activation, and technique.

 Safe exercise in the third trimester

 Strength training programs in the third trimester require still further modification due to changes in abdominal musculature, the extra load on the pelvic floor, and the increasing size of your abdomen.
 Diastasis Recti is often a misunderstood part of pregnancy- get the low down on DR during pregnancy.

 Time, energy and comfort will limit your pregnancy safe exercises in this final trimester, so listen to your body and only do what feels good, is comfortable and keeps you entirely symptom and discomfort-free.
 When modifications do not eliminate symptoms right away, it is time to stop that exercise for now.
 You can come back to it following postpartum recovery!
 Core and pelvic floor connection work, gentle activity, rest and birth preparation are the main focus now.

 Pregnancy Safe Exercise Guide